TokTok/spec/spec.md

 Inside the encrypted part of the handshake packet there is a 'base nonce' and a session public key.
-The 'base nonce' is a nonce that the other should use to encrypt each data packet, adding + 1 to it for each data packet sent. (first packet is 'base nonce' + 0, next is 'base nonce' + 1, etc..
-Note that for mathematical operations the nonce is considered to be a 24 byte number in big endian format).
+The 'base nonce' is a nonce that the other should use to encrypt each data packet, adding + 1 to it for each data packet sent. (first packet is 'base nonce' + 0, next is 'base nonce' + 1, etc. Note that for mathematical operations the nonce is considered to be a 24 byte number in big endian format).
 The session key is the temporary connection public key that the peer has generated for this connection and it sending to the other.
 This